 - Finally, you will food process the now cooked chickpeas with runny tahini, lemon juice, garlic, ice water and salt.

-How to Make Authentic Hummus with Canned Chickpeas
+How to Make Authentic Hummus with Canned Chickpeas (the Ottolenghi way)

 Canned chickpeas make this a ten-minute recipe.
 While I do advocate for trying this recipe the full way through at least once, I promise that pre-cooked chickpeas will still produce delicious results.

 - First, you will drain and rinse your chickpeas

 - Then it’s time to blend!
 Giving your food processor at least five minutes to run will insure the most creamy results.

 Tips for Making the Creamiest Hummus